Burning Throat: 7 Common Causes (& How to Relieve)

 COVID-19 can cause throat burning due to infection in the respiratory airways.
 In these cases, patients may also present with symptoms like headache, loss of taste or smell, coughing and a runny nose.

-What to do: If you suspect you may have COVID-19, you should consult a family doctor, lung specialist or infectious disease specialist, who may prescribe analgesics or specific antivirals.
+How to relieve: If you suspect you may have COVID-19, you should consult a family doctor, lung specialist or infectious disease specialist, who may prescribe analgesics or specific antivirals.
 In very serious cases, admission to the hospital may be necessary.

 6. GERD